Human resources is predicted to top the list of business challenges across industries in 2020.

 Depending on how it presents, absenteeism can tell you several things.

 High overall absenteeism suggests a company-wide culture or resources problem.
 Employees may feel:

 - Underequipped to do their jobs

 - Management is untrustworthy or impossible to satisfy

-Uncovering the root causes of absenteeism can help you hone in on what problems you need to solve.
+Uncovering the root causes of absenteeism will help you hone in on what problems you need to address.
 This will help you to keep good talent and restore trust and productivity to your workplace.